nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 All of the images can act as a provider or consumer Security Servers, but the slim images have less features available.
 The images with a country code suffix (e.g., `-fi`) come with a country-specific configuration.
 The images without a country code suffix come with the X-Road default configuration.

+Note!
+The [2.6.2.1 Security Server Sidecar Slim](#2621-security-server-sidecar-slim) version does not require any connection to the timestamp service since it does not include the message logging feature.

 **Feature**                      | **Sidecar** | **Sidecar Slim** |
 ---------------------------------|-------------|------------------|
 Consume services                 | Yes         | Yes              |